Soft labelling for semantic segmentation: Bringing coherence to label down-sampling: Introduction

-\textbf{Q1.} Is it possible to employ a common down-sampling strategy for the color and label images? \textit{\textbf{A}: Defining soft labels allows us to employ any resize strategy to the label image, including whatever used for color}.

-\textbf{Q2.} What is the impact of employing such down-sampling strategy for model training in terms of performance? \textit{\textbf{A}: It produces more reliable training data, thus, presenting better performances globally and on every semantic class}.

-\textbf{Q3.} What is the limit of down-sampling, i.e., how much can we reduce the input size without a significant drop in performance? \textit{\textbf{A}: The performance is tightly correlated to the information preserved by the down-sampling.
-Models start dropping performance with scale reduction.
-Scales below $\frac{1}{4}$ drastically reduce the information and performance}.

-Our best result obtains better performance using down-sampled versions of the trained images to that obtained by state-of-the-art methods using full-resolution images (see models labeled as \textit{Ours} in Figure \ref{fig:SOTA_COMP_CS}), also requiring significantly less computational resources.
-To our knowledge we are the first studying this simple yet effective approach.
-In practice, compared to the model using most resources\textemdash i.e., DeepLabV3+ on half resolution that employs 50 GPUs of 24 GB each to be trained for the Cityscapes dataset \cite{deeplabv3plus2018}, our framework using the same architecture trained using a single Titan RTX GPU is able to outperform this model by a 3\% using a quarter of the resolution and requiring less than 12GB of memory, and by a 7\% using the same resolution, less than 24GB of memory, and a batch size of only 2 images.
+In this paper, we introduce an innovative framework designed for label down-sampling through a soft-labelling approach, which enhances the preservation of label information during down-sampling.
+Consequently, our approach effectively aligns soft-labels with image data, ensuring the consistent distribution of the sampled pixels.
+Our best model obtains better performance using down-sampled versions of the trained images to that obtained by state-of-the-art methods using full-resolution images (see models labelled as \textit{Ours} in Figure \ref{fig:SOTA_COMP_CS}), and requiring significantly less computational resources.
+To our knowledge, we are the first to study this approach.
+In practice, compared to the model using most resources\textemdash i.e., DeepLabV3+ on half resolution that employs 50 GPUs of 24 GB each to be trained for the Cityscapes dataset \cite{deeplabv3plus2018}, our framework using the same architecture trained using a single Titan RTX GPU is able to outperform this model by a 3\% using $\frac{1}{4}$ of the resolution and requiring less than 12GB of memory, and by a 7\% using the same resolution, less than 24GB of memory, and a batch size of only 3 images.

+The contributions of this paper are three-fold: First, we introduce the concept of soft-labels for semantic segmentation, enabling the use of a flexible down-sampling strategy for label images.
+This approach allows a paired sampling procedure with colour images, thus reducing the noise introduced by the sampling miss-match in semantic segmentation.
+Second, we demonstrate the advantages of paired sampling by analysing various sampling pairs.
+In our experiments, we found that the training of our models remains stable even on small batch sizes.
+This is relevant, as large batch sizes are regarded as necessary for training semantic segmentation models.
+Third, we present extensive analyses and comparatives with the state-of-the-art methods on three popular semantic segmentation datasets.
+Our approach not only improves overall performance but also requires significantly fewer resources.

+The rest of the paper is organised as follows: First, we review the related work on semantic segmentation, image down-sampling and soft-labelling in Section \ref{sec:RW}.
+Second, we present our proposed soft-labelling framework for semantic segmentation in Section \ref{sec:SSR}.
+Third, we showcase experimental results with extensive ablation studies for the Cityscapes \cite{Cordts2016Cityscapes} dataset in Section \ref{sec:EX}.
+We also perform experiments on other semantic segmentation datasets.
+Finally, we conclude the paper and provide directions for future research in Section \ref{sec:CO}.